Daferia/walk-haven-scroll/README.md

 # Wireframes

-I originally created these by hand on paper which allowed me to be more productive in case i needed to change things last minute.
-I then transfered these to [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to create my wireframes for my website
+I originally created these by hand on paper which allowed me to be more productive in case I needed to change things last minute.
+I then transferred these to [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to create the wireframes for my website.

 The wireframes are below: